andrey123h/concept-Implementation/README.md

 **User Flow**

-Find the prototype video ‘demo-video.mp4’ in /project as it conveys more than words can.
+Find screen recording demonstration in the end of this README as it conveys more than words can.
 A picture is worth a thousand words.

 **Prototype Tech Stack**